-Training takes place on a regular basis.
 The training program consists of two parts - theoretical course with lectures and practical training exercises in laboratory rooms.
 All personnel undergo training before starting work in the laboratory and confirm their skills by undergoing training at least once a year.

-DETECTION: According to the epidemiological situation and diagnostic needs the laboratory is ready to perform "classical" new emerging pathogen detection and characterisation.
-For preparedness needs the laboratory meets investigation skills for group A and B potential bioterrorism pathogen detection.
+According to the epidemiological situation and diagnostic needs the laboratory is ready to perform "classical" and new emerging pathogen detection and characterisation.